StackStorm/st2/docs/source/troubleshooting.rst

 You have now fixed your your rule criteria (or there was nothing wrong with it), but for some reason action is still not being fired / executed.

-If you see message similar to the one bellow in your rules engine service log, this mean that everything is indeed working as it should - trigger is successfully matched against the rule criteria and an action execution is scheduled.
+If you see message similar to the one below in your rules engine service log, this mean that everything is indeed working as it should - trigger is successfully matched against the rule criteria and an action execution is scheduled.